No. 17 Baylor beats No. 9 Kansas in matchup of last 2 champs - WHIZ News

+“That’s huge for us.
+It shows that when adversity hits, we’re able to fight through it,” guard LJ Cryer said.
+“We’ve had games this season where adversity hits and we didn’t fight back.”

+Cryer had 22 points for 2021 champion Baylor (15-5, 5-3), though 19 of his points and all five of his treys came before halftime.
+Flagler added 17 points, while Jalen Bridges and Love each had 11.

-Freshman Gradey Dick had 24 points for the Jayhawks while Jalen Wilson had 23.
+Freshman Gradey Dick had 24 points and Wilson 23 for the Jayhawks, who were coming off a 23-point home loss to TCU after a one-point overtime loss at now fifth-ranked Kansas State.
 Kevin McCullar Jr. had 14 points and 12 rebounds for his fifth double-double this season.

-Love converted a three-point play for the Bears with 14:32 left to put them ahead to stay after Kansas took its only lead at 46-45 when Wilson swished a 3-pointer from the left wing.
-Love’s field goal and free throw started a 12-3 run that he capped with a 3-pointer.

-KJ Adams made two free throws with 6 seconds left in the first half to get the Jayhawks within 41-34, the closest they had been since about five minutes into the game.

-After Wilson’s layup got Kansas within 11-7, Baylor had a 9-0 run that was punctuated by Josh Ojianwuna’s two-handed putback dunk.
+After an early layup by Wilson got Kansas within 11-7, Baylor had a 9-0 run that was punctuated by Josh Ojianwuna’s two-handed putback dunk.
 That was the last time in the half that the Bears had consecutive scores, though Cryer did make three 3s in an 83-second span — the first two after 3s by Dick and Wilson, and the third following two free throws by Dick.

 BIG PICTURE